AdobeDocs/commerce-operations.en/help/installation/next-steps/configuration.md

 # Configure the application

-Now that you've finished installing the Magento application, you need to configure it.
+Now that you've finished installing Adobe Commerce or Magento Open Source, you need to configure it.
 This topic provides some recommended configuration settings for Magento; the list is not complete so watch this space.

 ## Set up cron {#post-install-cron}

-cron---the UNIX task scheduler---is critical to Magento's day-to-day operations.
-It schedules things like reindexing, newsletters, e-mails, sitemaps, and so on.
+cron---the UNIX task scheduler---is critical to the application's day-to-day operations.
+It schedules things like reindexing, newsletters, e-mails, and sitemaps.
 A *crontab* is a cron configuration.

-You must install Magento services in the *crontab*, or some core functionality (as well as some third-party extensions) will not function properly.
+You must install Adobe Commerce and Magento Open Source services in the *crontab*, or some core functionality (as well as some third-party extensions) do not function properly.

 {% include config/setup-cron_how-to.md %}